 Bone is a complex living tissue.
 In addition to supporting the body and protecting vital organs, bones store calcium and other minerals.
 When the body needs calcium, it breaks down and rebuilds bone in a process known as remodeling.

 After age 35, bone breakdown outpaces bone buildup, resulting in a gradual loss of bone mass.
 Midlife is a critical turning point for a woman’s bone health.
 The inside of healthy bone resembles a sponge.
 When osteoporosis occurs, the "holes" in the "sponge" grow larger and more numerous, weakening the internal structure of the bone.
 It’s important to be proactive about protecting bone health before you run into trouble.
 May is Osteoporosis Awareness Month, so start today!
-To help get started, join us for a free, live webchat Osteoporosis: Get the Facts on Tuesday, May 16 at 12pm.
+To help get started, download our free Osteoporosis Treatment Guide.

 Mother's Day is the perfect time to remind moms to take care of themselves!
 Moms always put everyone around them first, and forget about the importance of their own physical, emotional and mental health.
 If you're due for your yearly women's health physical or a health screening, make that appointment now - don't wait another day.
 Prevention is key to a healthy life.